How Do I Get a UK Health and Care Visa in 2021?

 4.3 Mandatory Points

-A Health and Care Visa applicant needs to score fifty (50) mandatory points against the following requirements:
+An applicant needs to score fifty (50) mandatory points against the following UK Health and Care Visa Eligibility Requirements:

 - Sponsorship – 20 Points